 - Deductive argument is an argument such that its premise is definitely true to guarantee that the conclusion is true.

 - In an inductive argument, the premises are made such that they are as convincing as possible in order that if they are cogent enough, then its conclusion is strong

 - (a) Inductive reasoning

 - (b) Deductive argument

 - (c) Inductive reasoning

+- (d) Deductive argument

-- 2 (a) Sound because the deductive argument is valid and both the premises and conclusion are true. - (b) Unsound because the first premise is not true.
-The word 'complementary' should be 'supplementary'. - (c) Unsound because the second premise is not true.
-The maximum value of cos y is 1. - (d) Unsound because the first premise is not true.
+- 2 (a) Reasonable because the deductive argument is valid and both the premises and conclusion are true. - (b) Not reasonable because the first premise is not true.
+The word 'complementary' should be 'supplementary'. - (c) Not reasonable because the second premise is not true.
+The maximum value of cos y is 1. - (d) Not reasonable because the first premise is not true.
 A vertical straight line is undefined. - 3 (a) Deductive argument form I: RSTU has four right angles. - (b) Deductive argument form II: